capgemini-psdu/cloud-former-alexa/cloud-former-lambda/nodeJS/README.md

 Authentication wrapper is wrapped around any code that requires authenticating.
 Authentication works by sending an authorised user a OTP (One Time Password).
 You will need to add the user to the access.json file in your s3 bucket for this to work.

-__NOTE:__ Authentication requires for the Intent which requires authenticating to meet the following prerequisites
+__NOTE:__ The wrapper requires that the Intent which requires authenticating should meet the following prerequisites

 1. Have a __Users__ slot which is assigned a custom slot type which contains list of permitted users names in lowercase.
-1. Have an __AuthKey__ slot with a Slot Type of __AMAZON.NUMBER__
+1. Have an __AuthKey__ slot with a Slot Type of __AMAZON.NUMBER__ / __AMAZON.FOUR_DIGIT_NUMBER__
 1. The developer has set up the equivalent of an users/access.json file within S3.

 __NOTE:__ The Users slot for the intent can either contain a [Subset](https://en.wikipedia.org/wiki/Subset) of the users in the access file or be a [Perfect Set](https://en.wikipedia.org/wiki/Perfect_set).
-This design approach allows for the developer to grant varying levels of access too different users of the CloudFormer skill. i.e. Granting a set of users access to one intent but not another.
+This design approach allows for the developer to grant varying levels of access to different users of the CloudFormer skill. i.e. Granting a set of users access to one intent but not another.